xyephy/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 The Whive protocol contains the following specifications:

 - It is a Bitcoin Fork and Auxiliary Chain, shall utilize the Bitcoin code base to remain compatible with Bitcoin.
-- The protocol shall have its crypto-token generated through a hybrid Proof-of-Work and Proof-Of-Stake algorithm.
+- The protocol shall have its Rewards generated through a hybrid Proof-of-Work and Proof-Of-Stake algorithm.
-- The token symbol which is also the name of the wallet is WHIVE.
+- The Reward symbol which is also the name of the wallet is WHIVE.
-- The smallest unit of the token will be 0.00000001 WHIVE.
+- The smallest unit of the Reward will be 0.00000001 WHIVE.
-- There shall be a maximum supply of ~84,096,000 crypto-tokens over a period of ~136 years.
-With an additional maximum estimate of ~18,300,000 crypto-tokens being claimed by Bitcoiners from a snapshot of Bitcoins UTXO&#39;s.
+- There shall be a maximum supply of 100,000,000 Rewards over a period of ~136 years.
+With ~17,100,000 of the total rewards being claimed by Bitcoiners from a snapshot of Bitcoins UTXO&#39;s.
-- Distribution of Crypto-tokens shall be through a Split Rewards algorithm is as follows: a maximum of 18,300,000 to Bitcoin Holders and Miners through the snapshot.
-Another, 58,867,200 to CPU/GPU mining nodes and another 25,228,800 to staking wallets.
+- Distribution of the remaining Rewards shall be through a Split Rewards algorithm, where 70% go to CPU/GPU mining nodes and another 30% to staking nodes.
 - The algorithm checks the type of processor and timezone of all nodes attributing a higher weight to nodes with higher daylight threshold and desired CPU optimizations.
 - The algorithm sets aside a 30% percent stake for validators on the network supporting staking nodes.
 - The protocol shall support between 7 - 20 transactions per second on a 1 - 2 MB blocksize or a Segregated Witness (SegWit) enabled block-weight of 4 MB similar to Bitcoin.